farnoosh27/NLP/DevOps/CICD.md

 ## Basics of CI/CD
 ### What is a pipeline within CI/CD?
-pipeline is basically a series of steps
+pipeline is basically a series of steps that we want to have executed.